![]() |

 Answer:

-Poetry is the expression of feelings and emotions which allows people to express themselves through the written means.
-Poetry is a great way to release emotions, exercise creativity and share thoughts and ideas with other people.
-Writing poetry is an art, a way of expression and finding meaning in few words.
-A melody of passion flowing out onto the pages, words that flow into each other and yet express the innermost emotions and feelings of those who read the words.
-The poets can easily express their inner feelings and emotions through few lines of poetry.
+Poetry is the expression of feelings and emotions, which allows people to express themselves through written means.
+Poetry is a great way to release emotions, exercise creativity, and share thoughts and ideas with other people.
+Writing poetry is an art, a way of expressing and finding meaning in a few words.
+A melody of passion flows out onto the pages, words that flow into each other and yet express the innermost emotions and feelings of those who read the words.
+The poets can easily express their inner feelings and emotions through a few lines of poetry.
 The creations of the poets have a deep meaning related to human feelings and emotions.
-The poetic lines create amazing meanings of humans' feelings and emotions.
+The poetic lines create amazing meanings for humans' feelings and emotions.

 CLICK HERE 👇 TO READ